valqelyan/picsart-assignment/README.md

 ## Features

 - **Virtualized Masonry Grid Layout**
 I implemented the virtualized masonry grid **entirely from scratch**, without using any AI or third-party virtualization/layout libraries.
 I am familiar with various virtualization techniques and have built multiple similar components in the past.
 My approach was inspired by the patterns used in projects like [preact-virtual-list](https://github.com/developit/preact-virtual-list), which was the first virtualization library I came across.
 This foundation helped me understand the core concepts of windowing and virtualization, which I adapted and extended to create a performant, responsive masonry grid that meets the assignment requirements.
+Tried using binary search instead of linear search to find startIndex and endIndex for better performance.

 - **Detailed Photo View**
 Clicking a photo opens a detailed view with a larger image, photographer’s name, title, description, and date.
 A back button returns to the masonry grid, preserving scroll position for a smooth user experience.